 - 4.9 Appointment of Officers.
-Appointing the Deputy Chancellor, the Executive Vice Chancellors, and Vice Chancellors and taking administrative action and terminating employment regarding these positions.
-In making such appointments, the Chancellor shall adhere to the Board's policy on the compensation of key executives as outlined in Rule 20203 of these Rules and Regulations.
-The Chancellor may also approve the payment of reasonable supplemental salary for an individual assuming additional duties including those of an interim appointment. - 4.10 Nominating Chief Audit Executive.
-Nominating candidates for the position of Chief Audit Executive for appointment by the Board of Regents, as outlined in Rule 20401 of these Rules and Regulations. - 4.11 Appointing Compliance Officer.
-Appointing the Chief Compliance and Risk Officer, as outlined in Rule 20401 of these Rules and Regulations. - 4.12 Oversight of UTIMCO.
-Serving, if appointed by the Board of Regents, on the Board of Directors of The University of Texas/Texas A&M Investment Management Company (UTIMCO).
+Appointing the Executive Vice Chancellors, Vice Chancellors, and the Chief Compliance and Risk Officer.
+Appointments shall be made after consultation with the Chairman of the Board and shall comply with the Board's policy on the compensation of key executives as set forth in Rule 20203 of these Rules and Regulations.
+The Chancellor may also approve the payment of reasonable supplemental salary for an individual assuming additional duties including those of an interim appointment, following consultation with the Chairman. - 4.10 Nominating Chief Audit Executive.
+Nominating candidates for the position of Chief Audit Executive for appointment by the Board of Regents, as outlined in Rule 20401 of these Rules and Regulations. - Oversight of UTIMCO.
+Serving, if appointed by the 4.11 Board of Regents, on the Board of Directors of The University of Texas/Texas A&M Investment Management Company (UTIMCO).
 Generally overseeing the operations of UTIMCO and coordinating interaction between the U. T. System and UTIMCO.
 Ensuring that UTIMCO implements the core investment functions delegated by the Board of Regents in conformance with the Regents' Rules and Regulations, the Investment Management Services Agreement, and the Investment Policy Statements adopted by the Board.
 Directing UTIMCO in areas other than core investment functions such as relations with the media, intergovernmental relations, and public disclosure issues.
 Recommending to the Board of Regents, in its fiduciary role, an effective oversight system for the proper management of UTIMCO, including, but not limited to clear procedures for the selection of UTIMCO directors; process for budget review; and periodic review of the Investment Management Services Agreement.